jexia/docs/docs/get-started/README.md

 ## Inside the project
 ![Jexia Services](./services.png)
 1. **Collaboration** - Within this section, you can coordinate access to your project.
 For example, you can invite a team member or a developer to be a collaborator on the same project.
 This will allow them access to the project from their Jexia account.
-1. **Settings** - Within this section, you can find the basic settings and information for the project (project name, description and URL).
+1. **Settings** - Within this section, you can find the basic settings and information for the project (project name, description, and URL).
 You may also delete the project within this section.
 1. **Integration** - Within this section, you can set up a connection between your Jexia project and external services.
 This will allow you to use them within your automatons.

 ## Application Hosting